ff-notes/ron-rdt-spec/spec/set.md

 1. For each item version in a value or patch there must be exactly one op with corresponding *event*.
 2. Removal has precedence over addition.
-    For the same item version, the op with the maximum *location* is chosen.
+    For the same item version, the op with the maximum *ref* is chosen.